-The course also involves a debate on “Food Addiction: Biology vs. Behaviour?”, a workshop exploring how science can inform policy and influence change, and a series of flash talks selected from submitted abstracts by early career researchers.
+The course also involved a debate on “Food Addiction: Biology vs. Behaviour?”, a session exploring how science can inform policy and influence change, and a series of flash talks selected from submitted abstracts by early career researchers.

-Sufficient time for discussion will be programmed in order to maximise the likelihood of developing useful collaborations between researchers in the two countries.
+There was also plenty of time for discussion in order to maximise the likelihood of developing useful collaborations between researchers in the two countries.